 Like many conditions, the effects will increase over time as the impact of the increased collagen levels build a strengthened connective dermal framework.

-What's the best collagen supplement for cellulite?
+Why is Marine Collagen the best for cellulite?

 The skin and its connective tissue are almost exclusively made up of type 1 collagen, which is by far the most concentrated in fish, or marine collagen.
 Collagen made from beef and pork contain other types of collagen, so you would need to take more of them to obtain the same amount of type 1 peptides as you get in a serving of marine collagen.